Desensitized (Drowning Pool album)

 Desensitized is the second studio album by American rock band Drowning Pool.
 It was their first album since the death of vocalist Dave Williams as well as the only album to feature replacement vocalist Jason Jones.
 The album debuted at number 17 on the Billboard 200 chart.
 The album cover features porn star Jesse Jane.
-Desensitized shows less nu metal elements than Drowning Pool's previous album, Sinner.

 Jones left the band soon after the album's release because of personal and musical differences.
-"Step Up" was featured in the 2004 film The Punisher and was the theme song for WWE's WrestleMania XX.
+"Step Up" was featured in the 2004 superhero film The Punisher and was the theme song for WWE's WrestleMania XX.
 It was also featured in the compilation album MTV2 Headbangers Ball, Vol. 2.